laksh22/MDP/RPi/README.md

 ```

 ## Serial
-Make sure you have the required wiringPi and wiringSerial header files by running:
-If you are working on a linux based machine:
+Make sure you have the required wiringPi and wiringSerial header files by running (If you are working on a linux based machine):
 ```shell script
 git clone https://github.com/WiringPi/WiringPi.git
 cd WiringPi